-- 10.1 Council will contribute the minimum amount required under the Superannuation Guarantee (Administration) Act 1992 (Cth) to a complying fund of the employee's choice except as otherwise noted. - 10.2 Should an employee fail to advise Council of an approved fund of the employee's choice, we will contribute the minimum amount required to the Local Government Superannuation Scheme applicable to the employee concerned.
-Information on the fund is available on request to Council.
+- 8.1 Council will contribute the minimum amount required under the Superannuation Guarantee (Administration) Act 1992 (Cth) to a complying fund of the employee's choice except as otherwise noted. - 8.2 Should an employee fail to advise Council of an approved fund of the employee's choice, we will contribute the minimum amount required to the Local Government Superannuation Scheme applicable to the employee concerned.
+Information on the fund is available on request to Council. - 8.3 An Employee may, on written request to the employer, sacrifice all or part of their salary into superannuation in line with Australian Taxation Office provisions and Council's salary sacrifice arrangements.
+Council will continue to pay an amount equal to 9.5% of the grossed up salary to superannuation in these circumstances, or other amount as determined by legislation from time to time.